HopeKenga/HopeKenga/README.md

 ### Little More About Me

 Hey there! 😄 My name is Hope Kenga.
-I'm a 22-year-old  developer and blogger from Nairobi, Kenya who's a lover of life with a soft spot for family, nature, cats and cooking.
+I'm a 22-year-old  developer and blogger from Nairobi, Kenya who's a lover of life with a soft spot for family, nature, cats, mental health and cooking.
 I'm passionate about building interactive UI's that are clean and aesthetically pleasing.
 I build something new every week so pass by and pick a template on the frontend.
 I'm currently working with a really great team to build a great PWA to serve a great purpose.I love meeting new people and learning new things, so please feel free to say hello and share a story with me.
 I'm good at Team Building and collaboration and I'm currently working with a really great and innovative team to build <a href="marketxmn.com">Market X</a>

 Here's my favourite song for you :trumpet:- [**Kanyoni** by **Barbara Wangui**.](https://youtu.be/XR45Txa3IeI)